Need to talk? Call 1800 882 436.

 What is the fourth trimester?

-The fourth trimester is the 12-week period immediately after you have had your baby.
-Not everyone has heard of it, but every mother and their newborn baby will go through it.
-It is a time of great physical and emotional change as your baby adjusts to being outside the womb, and you adjust to your new life as a mum.
+The fourth trimester is the 12 weeks following the birth of your baby.
+Not everyone has heard of it, but every parent and their newborn baby will experience it.
+It is a time of great physical and emotional change as your baby adjusts to being outside the womb, and you adjust to your new life as a parent.

-The term 'fourth trimester' was named by paediatrician Dr Harvey Karp in 2002 and suggests that you should try to recreate, for another 3 or 4 months, the kind of environment your baby had in the uterus.
+The term 'fourth trimester' suggests that you should try to recreate, for another 3 months, the kind of environment your baby had in the uterus.

 How can I help my newborn adjust?

-There are a number of ways you can provide comfort and help your newborn adjust to the outside world.
+There are many ways you can provide comfort and help your newborn adjust to the outside world such as:

 Swaddling and swaying

-‘Wearing your baby’ in a sling across your chest can feel familiar to them.
-But it’s important to make sure you use the sling correctly, since they can cause injury if not properly fitted.
+All babies are different — some like to be 'worn' in a sling across your chest, as this helps them feel snug and close to you.
+It's important to make sure you use the sling correctly, as it can cause injury if not properly fitted.

-Movement is also a great way to calm your baby.
-Gently swaying or rocking from side to side, walking whilst carrying them or even taking a quick car trip can settle your baby.
+Movement is also a great way to help your baby feel settled and calm.
+Gently swaying or rocking from side to side, walking while you carry them or even taking a quick car trip can settle some babies.

 Skin to skin contact

-Skin-to-skin contact, also called 'kangaroo care', is always encouraged in the moments after you give birth, but this type of contact should continue long after you have left the birthing room.
-Cuddling your newborn on bare skin is a great comfort to them.
+Skin-to-skin contact, also called 'kangaroo care', is encouraged in the moments after you give birth, and should continue long after you have left the birthing room.
+Cuddling your newborn on bare skin is a great comfort to them and a bonding experience for both of you.
 Your smell and the sound of your heartbeat is warm and familiar.
 This is also something your partner can do.

 Feeding

-Whether you are breastfeeding or bottle-feeding, if your baby is hungry, don’t wait for a scheduled time to feed them.
-Combine feeding your baby with skin-to-skin contact to reinforce close contact and comfort.
+Whether you are breastfeeding or bottle-feeding, newborns need to feed 6 to 12 times a day.
+Combine feeding time with skin-to-skin contact with your baby, to reinforce close contact and comfort.

 Bath time

-Having a warm bath is often a relaxing and comforting experience for newborns.
+Having a warm bath can be a relaxing and comforting experience for newborns.
 Floating in the water is like being in the uterus.
-It’s also a great way for you to bond, talk and sing to your baby.
+It's also a great way for you to bond, talk and sing to your baby.
+Bath time can be enjoyable for you and your baby, but remember to keep them safe.

-What does the fourth trimester mean for mum?
+What does the fourth trimester mean for parents?

-For you, the fourth trimester is a time of great change.
-When the baby arrives, quite often the focus shifts to them and as a result, mums can overlook their own health and wellbeing.
+The fourth trimester is a time of great change for you and your baby.
+When your baby arrives, quite often the focus shifts to them.
+As a result, parents can overlook their own health and wellbeing.

 Newborns take up lots of time.
-It’s very easy for new mums to be overwhelmed in the first few weeks by the demands of feeding, sleeping (or lack of), crying and looking after a baby.
-Combined with the physical recovery after giving birth and the changes to their hormones, it’s no wonder mums can feel exhausted.
+It's very easy for new parents to be overwhelmed in the first few weeks by the demands of feeding and looking after a baby.
+Combined with the physical recovery after giving birth and the changes to your hormones, it's no wonder parents feel exhausted.

 Ask for help

-In some cultures, new mums spend the first few weeks totally focused on bonding and recovering with their newborn.
-Other people, usually a family member like a mother, sister or aunty, will stay with them to do the other things around the house and help out with the baby when needed.
+In some cultures, new parents spend the first few weeks totally focused on bonding and recovering with their newborn.
+Other people may have a family member or friend stay with them to do things around the house and help with the baby.
+If you have the chance to plan ahead before your baby is born, think about what you would like to have happen after your baby is born.
+Discuss your expectations in advance with family, a close friend or other relevant people.
+It is okay to ask for help at this time.

-If you have a partner, encourage them to assist and participate in parenting as much as possible.
-The two of you are in this together and there are lots of things you both can do to share the load.
+If you have a partner, encourage them to help out and participate in parenting as much as you would like them to.
+The 2 of you are in this together, and there are lots of things you both can do to share the load.

 • bringing meals